CodeMouse92/no-monster-minecraft/README.md

 #### White Wool

-3 white carpet atop each other yields 2 white wool.
+3 carpet atop each other yields 2 wool of the same color.

 ![Wool from Carpet](img/white_wool.png)